-If you add the on-time shipments KPI, you have a detail warehouse management story that focuses on better warehouse efficiency and enables managers to reduce costs, and increase productivity.
-By looking at these metrics individually, it would be hard to create a sustainable warehouse operation, but uniting them in a comprehensive dashboard, a warehouse manager has better chances to react on any issues promptly and effectively.
+If you add the on-time shipments KPI, you have a detailed warehouse management story that focuses on better warehouse efficiency and enables managers to reduce costs and increase productivity.
+By looking at these metrics individually, it would be hard to create a sustainable warehouse operation, but by uniting them in a comprehensive central view, a warehouse manager has better chances to react to any issues promptly and effectively.

 These examples of KPI dashboards serve as a focal point for companies that have to manage massive amounts of information at the same time, and need a single point of truth for collecting, managing, monitoring, and reporting on critical business data.
 Especially in the manufacturing industry, where machines and modern technologies are incorporated on a daily level, helping humans to establish a profitable production process, and ensuring a sustainable growth level.

 Retailers need to have an extensive overview of retail KPIs such as the customer retention, back order rate, the total volume of sales, the number of new and returning customers, as well as the rate of return.
 For example, you manage an online retail store, and need to consider numerous KPIs that will enable sustainable business growth – high customer satisfaction, and a healthy supply chain.
 A retail dashboard containing mentioned important KPIs can be a perfect solution.